-Herzing University’s Bridge to BSN program in Tampa uses online and on-campus classes, lab simulations and clinical practice to help paramedics develop the tools and skills needed to thrive as a registered nurse.
+Herzing University’s Paramedic to BSN option in Tampa uses online and on-campus classes, lab simulations and clinical practice to help paramedics develop the tools and skills needed to thrive as a registered nurse.

 Upon graduating you will be eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN), meet the Florida Board of Nursing requirements and earn your RN license.